Skip to main content

 • Artificial disc replacement - Replacing a damaged disc with an artificial one to maintain motion.
 Recovery: 4-8 weeks.

-For elective spine surgery, getting a second opinion is not only acceptable — it's encouraged.
-Different surgeons may have different approaches, and a second opinion helps ensure you understand all your options.
+For elective spine surgery, get a second opinion.
+Different surgeons may have different approaches, and hearing another perspective helps you understand all your options.
+No reasonable surgeon will be offended by this.

 • What specific structural problem is causing my symptoms?